briankush/COVID-19-Tracker/README.md

 5. The script will load the data, perform analysis, and display various plots and a choropleth map.

 ## Insights and Reflections
-This project demonstrates how data cleaning and visualization can provide meaningful insights into the COVID-19 pandemic.
+This project demonstrates how data cleaning and visualization can provide meaningful insights into the COVID-19 pandemic and many other projects.
 The use of multiple visualization libraries allows for both static and interactive representations, enhancing understanding of the data.
-Future improvements could include expanding the list of countries, adding more metrics, and improving the interactivity of the visualizations.